Transition and Employment Designee (TED) Training

 As you work through this course, you will learn more about the TED requirements while completing knowledge checks and participating in discussion questions.
 You will complete one module at a time before you can move to the next module.

 This website was designed for all your transition needs in mind, whether you are a student with a disability, a parent, or an educator.
-You will notice different sections of the website devoted to each of these essential stakeholders.

 A guide for Texas parents and caregivers of children with diagnosed or suspected disabilities from birth through 5 years of age.
 You are not alone.
 We can help.